-a.
+- a.
 Documentary medical records and other documents prepared by physicians or other individuals may be submitted by, or on behalf of, an examinee as evidence of the presence, absence, or treatment of a defect or disease, and will be given due consideration by the examiner(s).
 Submission and use of such documentary medical evidence is encouraged.
-If insufficient copies are received, copies will be reproduced to meet the needs of b and c, below.

-b.
-A copy of each piece of documentary medical evidence received will be appended to each copy of the DD Form c.
+If insufficient copies are received, copies will be reproduced to meet the needs of band c, below. - b.
+A copy of each piece of documentary medical evidence received will be appended to each copy of the DD Form 2808 or PHA, and a statement to this effect will be made in the Summary of Defects section and cross-referenced by the pertinent item number or in the medical progress note. - c.
 When a report of consultation or special test is obtained for an examinee, a copy will be attached to each DD Form 2808 or PHA as an integral part of the medical report, and a statement to this effect will be made on the DD Form 2808 or PHA and cross-referenced by the pertinent item number or in the medical progress note.